How To Set Up Continuous Integration Pipelines with GitLab CI on Ubuntu 16.04

 If you would like the runner to be tied to a specific project, begin by navigating to the project's page in the GitLab interface.

-From here, click the Settings item in the top navigation bar.
-Afterwards, click the CI/CD Pipelines item in the submenu:
+From here, click the Settings item in the left-hand menu.
+Afterwards, click the CI/CD item in the submenu:

-On this page, you will see a Specific Runners section on the left-hand side detailing how to register a project-specific runner.
-Copy the registration token displayed in step 3 of the instructions:
+On this page, you will see a Runners settings section.
+Click the Expand button to see more details.
+In the detail view, the left-hand side will explain how to register a project-specific runner.
+Copy the registration token displayed in step 4 of the instructions:

 If you wish to disable any active shared runners for this project, you can do so by clicking the Disable shared Runners button on the right-hand side.
 This is optional.